MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/retentionpolicy.md

  and soft delete is 30 days, records for `Day=d` are dropped 30 days after the last update for the record.

   > [!NOTE]
   > The exact deletion time is imprecise, as with regular tables.
-For more information, see [retention policy](../retentionpolicy.md).